dimitrievgs/Reverse-proxy-server-for-Foundryvtt/Proxy-server for Foundryvtt (EN).md

 # Proxy server for Foundryvtt (GM's PC - Wireguard - nginx)

-//the translation and editing is in the process
+//the translation and editing is in the process.
+Eventually I will rewrite all google translation.

 Below is one of the options for configuring a server with debian 10 for proxying traffic from a local GM machine connected to a VLAN using Wireguard, on the one hand, to a player's computer connected through a browser to a domain on the Internet via a secure https connection, on the other hand ( and back).
 Allows to drive parties to several GMs at the same time, using one server (while choosing the minimum tariff plan vps / vds, if the server is rented).